avdhishah22-bit/202618006_AvdhiShah_DS605/202618006_lab_02/README.md

 ## Student Information
  **Name**  Avdhi Shah
  **Student ID**  202618006
- **Lab**  Lab 2 - NumPy and Pandas
- **Dataset**  Kaggle Titanic Dataset (`train.csv`)
+ **Dataset**  Kaggle Titanic Dataset (`train.csv`) **Tools**  Python, NumPy, Pandas, Matplotlib, Seaborn **Notebook**  Jupyter Notebook

+---

 ## Objective

-The objective of this lab is to practice **vectorized programming using NumPy** and **data wrangling and visualization using Pandas**.
+The objective of this lab is to practice **vectorized programming using NumPy** and **basic data wrangling, analysis, and visualization using Pandas**.

-The lab focuses on creating and manipulating NumPy arrays, performing statistical and linear algebra operations, generating data from a normal distribution, and analyzing the Kaggle Titanic dataset using Pandas.
+The lab is divided into two parts:

+- **Part A:** Vectorized Programming with NumPy
+- **Part B:** Data Wrangling with Pandas using the Titanic dataset

+The analysis demonstrates array manipulation, statistical calculations, linear algebra, random data generation, filtering, grouping, missing-value handling, feature engineering, outlier detection, and visualization.

+---

 # Part A - Vectorized Programming with NumPy